Chapter 26 – Educational Opportunities

-All faculty and staff are eligible to audit (i.e., register for zero semester hours) one University of Iowa course per semester without being assessed tuition and mandatory fees for that course, subject to the following:
+All faculty and staff with a 50 percent or greater permanent appointment are eligible to audit (i.e., register for zero semester hours for) one University of Iowa course per session without being assessed tuition and mandatory fees for that course, subject to the following:

 - The applicant is auditing the course to enhance professional development in his or her current position.

 - The applicant must be admitted to the University either in a degree program or as a nondegree student.